Information for people, families and carers

 - People who are referred and meet the eligibility criteria of their local wheelchair service, and people already registered with the wheelchair service, when they require a new wheelchair either through a change in clinical needs or in the condition of the current chair.
 This group will have a right to a personal wheelchair budget to give them more choice and flexibility over the chair provided.

 - People who are eligible for after-care services under section 117 of the Mental Health Act, which is the provision or arrangement of help and support for people who have been detained in hospital under sections 3, 37, 45A, 47 or 48 of the Mental Health Act 1983, when they leave hospital.
 For this group, a personal health budget may be considered whenever planning is taking place for section 117 mental health after-care needs during an admission to hospital, or at any assessment held to review the person’s section 117 after-care package of support in the community.

 For information about personal health budgets in your area, please refer to the local CCG’s website.
 All CCGs are required to inform eligible people about their right to a personal health budget.

 Implementing personal health budgets and need more information?

-If you work within the NHS or a local authority or are a voluntary sector partner you can sign up to the Personalised Care Collaborative Network to access a range of resources, share learning and discuss issues with colleagues across the country.
+If you work within the NHS, a local authority or a voluntary sector partner, you can sign up to the Personalised Care Collaborative Network to access a range of resources, share learning and discuss issues with colleagues across the country.

 For more information or access to the new network, please contact the national Personal Health Budgets team by emailing email@example.com.